sumonb/ds/PredictiveAnalysis.md

 * Coefficient measures the slope of the relationship
 * A type of supervised statistical learning approach that is useful for predicting a quantitative response Y
 * intercept + slope * Independent variable + error term
+* intercept and slope are also called beta coefficient
 * Scatter plot :Indicates the relationship between variables
 * Boxplot plot :To identify outlier
 * Density plot :Distribustion of independent variable
+* Hypothesis : p-Value is associated with Null and alternate hypothesis
+* Null hypothesis: this is the initial hypothesis assuming there is no relationship (associated coefficient is equal to zero)
+* It is very important for the model to be statistically significant before we decide to use it
+* p-Value < pre-determined level(0.05) indicates that the model is statistically significance and we can reject Null hypothesis
+* More stars are next to p-Value means more statistically signigicant
+* Higher the t-value, the better